Use Conda environments

 Importantly, if the environment that you wish to remove is active, make sure to deactivate it

-first, using the command conda deactivate
+first, using the command conda deactivate.

-command can be used with a number of options.
+Then, the mamba remove command can be used with a number of options.

 In particular: